Non-Contradiction/JuliaCall/README.md

 How to Get Help?
 ----------------

-One way to get help is just using `julia$help` like the following example:
+-   One way to get help for julia functions is just using `julia$help` like the following example:

 ``` r
 julia$help("sqrt")